hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 1 Reliable, Scalable, and Maintainable Applications.md

 The median is also known as the 50th percentile.
 We can understand the outliners by looking at percentiles.
 For example, the 95th percentile is the value for which 95% of the data are smaller.
 If the 95th percentile response time of a service is 1 second, that means 95 out of 100 requests take less than 1 second, and 5 out of 100 requests take 1 second or more.
 99.9th percentile is often known as the tail latency.

 Percentiles are often used in service level objectives (SLOs), which are a part of a service level agreement (SLA) between different teams in the same organization, or between organizations.

+We cannot ignore the high percentiles, they are also known as tail latencies.
+They can be a source of user complaints.
+Customers with the slowest experience are often the most valuable customers.
+Because they have the most data.

+### Percentiles In Practice

+High percentiles easily become important.
+Even in parallel requests, if one of them is slow, it can slow down the whole process on the client side.
+This could make the whole flow slow, this is known as tail latency amplification.

+We can calculate percentiles by keeping a histogram of response times.

+- Forward decay: Older data is exponentially less significant.
+This is useful for tracking recent changes in the system's performance.
+- TDigest: A data structure that allows you to estimate percentiles with a small amount of memory, even with a large number of data points and in a distributed system.
+- HdrHistogram: A data structure that allows you to accurately represent and analyze the distribution of recorded values, even at extremely large scales.